cardillan/mindcode/doc/syntax/SYNTAX-4-FUNCTIONS.markdown

 ## The `message()` function

 The `message()` function corresponds to the `message` World Processor instruction.
 In Mindustry Logic 8, this instruction has an output parameter `success`, which receives an indication of whether the function succeeded.
-It is possible to pass in a special Mindustry identifier `@wait` as an argument to this parameter, in which case the function waits until it can successfully complete, and no output value is provided (this is for backwards compatibility with earlier Mindustry versions).
+It is possible to pass in a special Mindustry identifier `@wait` as an argument to this parameter, in which case the function waits until it can successfully complete, and no output value is provided (to ensure backwards compatibility with earlier Mindustry versions).

-Mindcode therefore allows to pass in the `@wait` built-in value as an argument to this function, even though the parameter is an output one.
+Mindcode therefore allows passing in the `@wait` built-in value as an argument to this function, even though the parameter is an output one.
 When the `@wait` value is used as an argument, an `out` modifier must not be used.

 ## The `print()` function